First new work commissioned for expanded Newcastle Art Gallery

 01 Aug 2024

-Art lovers are being given an early glimpse of the six-metre-wide suspended sculpture that will eventually fill the atrium and greet visitors at the new-look Newcastle Art Gallery.
+Art lovers are being given an early glimpse of the six-metre-high suspended sculpture that will eventually fill the atrium and greet visitors at the new-look Newcastle Art Gallery.

 Seventh generation Novocastrian and proud Awabakal descendant Shellie Smith has completed the design and concept proposal for the work of art, which will be made up of 30 cast aluminium fish shimmering in a spiralling school.